Out to Lunch Festival

 Presented by West Cork Music in partnership with Cork County Library & Arts Service.

-Now in its fifth year, this ten-day festival takes place in County Sligo and celebrates the life and work of WB Yeats.
+This ten-day festival takes place in County Sligo and celebrates the life and work of WB Yeats.
 With it being the 150th anniversary of Yeats’ birth, there is a suitably special programme this summer, including theatre shows, exhibitions, readings, music performances, guided walks and family events.

 Féile an Phobail